Note: this is the old guide. If you want the newer version, head over here.

 of your SD card, just like withfusee-primary.bin

-- (Optional) NXDumpTool – this will allow us to dump our game cartridges as files to our SD card.
-This tool is optional if you already have your games installed on your SD card or your system’s internal storage from the Nintendo eShop and don’t need to dump physical games.
+- NXDumpTool - this will allow us to dump our game cartridges (or downloaded titles) as files to our SD card.
 Download the

 .nro